 Key to making an impact is the second step, which is to get this information into the right hands.
 More effort should be invested in communication the results, and remediation than in the retrospective itself.
 Much more.
 For example, these should be kept in a repository so they can be used to look at trends and provide evidence of improvement over time.

-The results of the retrospective, and the resulting recommendations should be discussed at the staff of the cross functional executive that oversees the bulk of the functions, as many of the remedies will require action at that level.
+The results of the retrospective format, and the resulting recommendations should be discussed at the staff of the cross functional executive that oversees the bulk of the functions, as many of the remedies will require action at that level.
 Also, every and I mean EVERY project kick off meeting should have a presentation of the most recent retrospective.
-Finally, all teams should take a part of their normal working sessions to hear a presentation regarding the retrospective – and then to agree on what is relevant for the team, and what actions they will take to avoid repetition of the mistakes.
+Finally, all agile teams should take a part of their normal working sessions to hear a presentation regarding the retrospective – and then to agree on what is relevant for the team, and what actions they will take to avoid repetition of the mistakes.

-Retrospectives are not a waste of time if done correctly and communicated.
+Sprint retrospective ideas are not a waste of time if done correctly and communicated.
 If not, then I’d recommend a celebration dinner.
 It’s more fun.